-What kind of information am I reporting?
+- What kind of information am I reporting?
 You will report all decedent information, as required in the statute.
-The DCRA Performance Measure Questionnaire contains all of the information you are required to report.

-Has DCRA collection been approved by the Office of Management and Budget (OMB) as part of the process established under the Paperwork Reduction Act?
+The DCRA Performance Measure Questionnaire contains all of the information you are required to report. - Has DCRA collection been approved by the Office of Management and Budget (OMB) as part of the process established under the Paperwork Reduction Act?
 Yes.
-The current DCRA collection OMB number is 1121-0365, and the expiration date is July 31, 2024.
-BJA has asked OMB for an extension to the data collection form.
+The current DCRA collection OMB number is 1121-0365, and the expiration date is March 31, 2028.